January 24, 1984: Apple ships its first Mac, the mighty Macintosh 128K.

 Origins of the Mac project

-The Mac project dates back to the late 1970s and original creator Jef Raskin.
-Raskin’s idea was the revolutionary (and, today, decidedly un-Apple) move to build a personal computer, built around a graphical interface, that everyone could afford to buy.
-The price point he picked out was $500 or less.
-While that’s equal to $1,650 in today’s money, it was far less than the Apple II, which cost $1,298 in 1970s money.
-Even a low-cost TRS-80 cost $599 for what was basically a fairly bare-bones computer.
+He targeted a price point of $500 or less.
+While that’s equal to $1,650 in today’s money, it was far cheaper than the Apple II, which cost $1,298 in 1970s money.
+Even a low-cost TRS-80 cost $599 for what was a fairly bare-bones computer.

-An iconic computer
+Macintosh 128K: An iconic computer

-What it was was a computer that brought together ease of use, a focus on personal creativity, and a belief that there was something better for users than the green-text-on-black-screens that were more or less ubiquitous everywhere else.
+But the Mac brought together ease of use, a focus on personal creativity, and a belief that there was something better for users than the green-text-on-black-screens that were more or less ubiquitous everywhere else.

 The Macintosh 128K (the 128K was the amount of RAM) boasted an 8 MHz processor.
 It featured two serial ports, and could accommodate one 3.5-inch floppy disc.
 It ran Mac OS 1.0, arrived with a 9-inch black-and-white monitor, and carried a price tag of $2,500 (the equivalent of around $5,000 today).

 The first Mac actually sold disappointingly for Apple.
 (That’s one reason the Apple II product line continued for the best part of the next decade.)
 It took at least two more iterations before the Mac truly hit its performance and commercial stride with the Mac SE/30 model.